Safeguarding and Child Protection

 The Bristol School of Dancing has a moral and legal obligation to ensure that, when given responsibility for children all staff, chaperones, parents/legal guardians and volunteers accept their responsibilities to safeguard children from harm and abuse.
 This means to ensure that everyone follows procedures to protect children and report any concerns about their welfare to appropriate authorities.
+This should be read in conjunction with our Child Protection Policy which is reviewed annually and includes the use of photographic and video images.

 The three elements of our policy